tejtw/EN-TEJAPI.github.io/docs/en/TWN/TWNADCSHR.md

         Dim result As DataTable = Await client.GetAsync("TWN/ADCSHR")
         ```

+[^1]:TDCC: Taiwan Depository & Clearing Corporation
-[^1]:For example, the data was released on Sept 3rd, 2021, and the data period was from Aug 27th to Sept 2nd
+[^2]:For example, the data was released on Sept 3rd, 2021, and the data period was from Aug 27th to Sept 2nd

 ??? note